Beauty

 From Essential Lipids to Modern Complexes

 Lipids such as ceramides and fatty acids are fundamental in reinforcing your skin’s natural barrier, helping to retain moisture and protect against environmental stressors.
 Ceramides are lipids that naturally occur in the skin and play a vital role in preserving skin hydration and texture.
-Products with hyaluronic acid also provide substantial benefits; they can attract and hold moisture, significantly aiding in hydration for those with dry skin.

 Natural Ingredients and Soothing Agents

-Seek out moisturizers containing natural soothing ingredients like aloe verasoy, and green tea.
+Seek out moisturizers containing natural soothing ingredients like aloe vera, soy, and green tea.
 All are known for anti-inflammatory properties, which can help calm and soothe sensitive skin:

 • Aloe Vera: A natural soothing agent that provides hydration and calms irritated skin.